Skip to main content

 Scope of Incidents

-At this time, Meraki Status Page is scoped to communicate critical, global customer outages only.
-What this means is that only outages which affect most customers will be visible on Meraki Status Page.
+At this time, the Meraki Status Page is scoped to communicate critical, global customer outages only.
+What this means is that only outages which affect most customers will be visible on the Meraki Status Page.
 This implies an outage of a large number of Meraki servers, or a critical supporting service that affects most customers.
-If a particular Meraki server that your Meraki devices use is down, but most servers are operating normally, you should not expect to see a posting on Meraki Status page.
+If a particular Meraki server that your Meraki devices use is down, but most servers are operating normally, you should not expect to see a posting on the Meraki Status Page.

 1. Maintenance notifications